Typhoon Nanmadol (2022): Japan

 Nanmadol was forecasted to be among the top five strongest typhoons to hit Japan.
 It was also predicted to interact with a jet stream, enhancing the risk of already concerning flooding.
 A rare special warning was issued for Kagoshima by the JMA; before Nanmadol, these warnings were never issued outside of Okinawa.
 Japan Airlines and All Nippon Airways cancelled 700 flights, and train services experienced severe delays.
 Areas affected by Typhoon Hinnamnor two weeks prior were also anticipated to be under Nanmadol's influence.
 Overall, nearly 7 million people were ordered to evacuate as the storm approached.
 Of those 7 million, at least 965,000 were in Miyazaki, Kagoshima, and Amakusa.
 The highest alert on Japan's warning scale, level five, was issued for the city of Nishinoomote.

 Throughout the afternoon of September 18, Miyazaki saw over 15 inches of rain (381 mm) fall, where the JMA noted it was "raining like never before".
 Power lines were downed across affected areas, and at least 190,000 had experienced power outages as Nanmadol passed.
 In Kagoshima, over 8,000 fled their homes with another 12,000 in evacuation shelters.
 Prime Minister Fumio Kishida mobilized police, firefighters, self-defense forces and another authorities in affected regions.
 Several rivers in four prefectures, Kagoshima, Oita, Miyazaki and Kumamoto, went above flood risk levels.
 100 dams were pre-discharged to prevent flooding, a higher number than the 76 discharged for Typhoon Haishen.
 From September 15 to 19, 935 mm of rainfall fell in Minamigo, and 784 mm in Morozuka Village, and 669 mm in Tojo City.

 At least 114 people were injured as Nanmadol passed.
 At least most injuries were minor.
 A crane from a construction site in Koryo-ocho had broken and nearly fell.
 Trees were fallen in affected areas, and many houses were damaged, injuring many residents in cities.
 Cars were trapped in roads due to flooding, and some people had to climb to the roof of their vehicles.
 A landslide in Tojo city left a road impassable.
 A nursing home was flooded in Nobeoka city, and temporary shelter buildings were blown away in Miyazaki city.
 In the latter city's prefecture, a month's worth of rain was dumped in a day.
 The highest rainfall total reached more than 39 inches of rainfall in Misato Town.
 Higher-risk reinsurance arrangements were affected by Nanmadol.
 At least four people were reported as killed in the country.
+Total damage was calculated at ¥127 billion (US$890 million), while Aon Benfield estimated the damage to be US$2 billion.